pmonks/bot-giphy/README.md

 #### :giphy

 Configuration that controls how the bot calls the Giphy APIs.
+The most import

 #### :accept-connections-interval